gadicc/meteor-hmr/README.md

 * [X] Proper module.hot stuff (seems to be good enough)
 * [ ] react-transform-error stuff
 * [X] Check for MONGO_URL or -p option to meteor to get right mongo address
-* [   ] Track & merge all hotloads for a single load for fresh manual browser load (not really so important since currently it will load the initial output and all the patches in order)

 ## Other ideas